IRS-CI will post information about tax fraud on its social media platforms during National Consumer Protection Week, which runs from March 5 to 11.

 The IRS-CI advised, “You’re ultimately responsible for your tax bill, so choose a tax preparer wisely.”

 The tax laws are very complex.
 Our short blog articles cannot fully cover all the rules and nuances.
-Your specific facts may hold various opportunities and possible risks that only trained, experienced, and highly qualified tax specialists can spot.
+Your specific facts may hold various opportunities and possible risks that only trained, and highly qualified tax specialists can spot.
 We encourage you to find such help, rather than trying to figure it all out on your own.
 Consider giving this marketplace a try by posting your project and signing up here.

 If you are a licensed tax professional interested in helping others either part or full-time, or ad hoc, come on in!
 Happy to have you.
 Our marketplace has the full suite of tools to communicate with clients including compliance calendars, task and message management, and billing.
 You can also quickly connect to knowledgeable colleagues who can complement your services with the ones you do not provide.
 Register here.